Thu, Apr 04|

 There are numerous legal and ethical issues specific to working with system involved youth in community-based organizations and school settings.
 They include consent to privacy; use of electronics to dual relationships; minor consent for mental health treatment; mandatory reporting laws; and foster youth’s rights to reproductive health services and information.
 Through case vignettes, discussions and lecture, participants will explore the intricacies of these issues.

-1. Participants will be able to identify who can consent for a system involved minor’s mental health treatment;
+· Participants will be able to explain when and who can consent for a system involved minor’s mental health treatment.

-2. Participants will be able to explain foster youth’s rights to reproductive health care and how to maintain client privacy while using technology within efforts to support system involved youth;
+· Participants will be able to explain foster youth’s rights to reproductive health care and how to maintain client privacy while using technology within efforts to support system involved youth.

-3. Participants will be able to determine: when they are required to make mandatory reports; who to contact when making at least two types of mandatory reports; at least two ways to make mandatory reports; and when a dual relationship exists and presents a legal or ethical dilemma.
+· Participants will be able to explain when they are required to make mandatory reports, who to contact when making at least two types of mandatory reports, at least two ways to make mandatory reports, and when a dual relationship exists and presents a legal or ethical dilemma.

 · Minor consent